wikiepeidia/files-shuffle-script/README.md

 # Files Shuffle 🔀 Script

-This script shuffles all files in a folder.
+This script shuffles all files in a desired folder.

 ## Usage